tparveen/SpacedRepetition/SpacedRepetition-userStories.md

 User Story: As a user, I should be able to successfully log out of the spaced repetition app so that I can rest my brain

     Acceptance criteria:
-        When I click on the logout button, I should all my session data should be removed from the UI and I should see a message that I have successfully logged out
+        When I click on the logout button, all my session data should be removed from the UI and I should see a message that I have successfully logged out